 2. If It Looks, Sounds, & Smells Like an Ad, It Isn’t a Good Ad

 “There’s more to advertising than just rubbing your brand’s logo in your customer’s face,” urged Machado.
 Marketing campaigns are more than just advertising, reminds Machado.
-Great ads need to do more than just push your product or service, they must engage and connect with your consumers.
+Great ads need to do more than just push your product or service, they must engage and connect with your consumers through their digital experience.

 There’s more to advertising than just rubbing your brand’s logo in your customer’s face.